Residency & Awards Programme

-Acme runs six awards for art college graduates housed at our Warton House studios in Stratford, E15: the Adrian Carruthers Studio Award which is open to graduating students from the MA course at the Slade School of Art; the Chelsea BA Studio Award is open to graduating BA Fine Art students; the City & Guilds of London Art School Studio Award; the Goldsmiths MFA Studio Award; the Helen Scott Lidgett Studio Award for MA graduates from Central Saint Martins; and the Jonathan Harvey Studio Award for BA graduates from four London art colleges.
+Acme runs seven awards for art college graduates housed at our Warton House studios in Stratford, E15: the Adrian Carruthers Studio Award which is open to graduating students from the MA course at the Slade School of Art; the Chelsea BA Studio Award is open to graduating BA Fine Art students; the Chelsea MA Studio Award is open to graduating MA Fine Art students; the City & Guilds of London Art School Studio Award; the Goldsmiths MFA Studio Award; the Helen Scott Lidgett Studio Award for MA graduates from Central Saint Martins; and the Jonathan Harvey Studio Award for BA graduates from four London art colleges.

 We also run the Associate Studio Programme for Central Saint Martins BA Fine Art graduates.

 One-off projects and residencies which have come to an end can be found on our Previous Projects page.

 For more information about the programme or to discuss establishing a new programme, please contact:

 Julia Lancaster, Senior Residency & Awards Manager - email@example.com

 Charlie Coffey, Residency & Awards Officer - firstname.lastname@example.org

 44 Copperfield Road,

 T 020 8981 6811

 CLICK TO ENLARGE